Our research is editorially independent but we

 While Florida is known for its abundance of sunshine and picturesque coastline, its diverse landscape allows visitors the chance to also have some truly memorable animal encounters.
 From exciting safaris attractions to outdoor adventures in one of our national parks, visitors can choose from a variety of family-friendly wildlife experiences.
 Go on thrilling water boat rides through the Everglades, take a bird watching tour of a Sanibel’s wildlife refuge or interact with playful dolphins in the Keys.
 From alligators to manatees, here are the best animal encounters you can have in Florida.

 An expansive park spanning across 60 acres, Lowry Park Zoo in Tampa is home to an array of exotic animals.
-From manatees to tigers, monkeys and rhinos to African elephants, koalas, and orangutans, visitors are spoiled for choice.
+From manatees to tigers, monkeys and rhinos to African elephants, koalas, and orangutans, visitors are spoiled for choice at this top-rated zoo in Florida.
 The zoo’s most popular attractions include the feeding giraffes treats from a feeding plateau and the chance to touch a stingray, while an exciting jungle safari ride takes visitors through the animal exhibits.
 Head to the petting zoo to feed playful goats, explore the park’s natural habitats, or watch one of their engaging educational shows for a memorable day of family-friendly animal encounters.

 Located an hour outside of Panama City in Chipley, Seacrest Wolf Preserve provides a humane sanctuary for displaced captive wolves on a verdant 400-acre farm.
 A non-profit organization with an extensive outreach program, the philosophy at this preserve is to educate others on the vital role wolves play in the natural world.
 It’s here that visitors have the rare chance to get up close and personal with these beautiful creatures and take scenic walking tours through large natural habitats.
 You’ll have the chance to encounter Gray, Arctic, and British Columbian wolves and have unique hands-on interaction along with plenty of once-in-a-lifetime photo opportunities.

 Considered a quintessential Florida experience, a visit to the Everglades National Park is the place to go to find the state’s fiercest alligators roaming in their natural habitat.
-Just a short drive south from Miami, the big city buzz will feel like world’s away as this 2,500 square mile swampland is a natural oasis.
-Hop on one of the popular airboat tours offered throughout the area or take a journey through the Anhinga Trail to spot abundant wildlife, from alligators popping up to the surface to wading birds such as blue herons and egrets.
+Just a short drive south of Miami, the big city buzz will feel like worlds away as this 2,500 square mile swampland is a natural oasis.
+Hop on one of the popular airboat tours offered throughout this popular national park in Florida or take a journey through the Anhinga Trail to spot abundant wildlife, from alligators popping up to the surface to wading birds such as blue herons and egrets.
 For a bird’s eye view of the area, climb the 65-foot observation tower in Shark Valley, or take a boat tour through Florida Bay for a chance to see crocodiles, manatees or dolphins.

 Located on Grassy Key in the Florida Keys, the Dolphin Research Center is a non-profit educational facility.
 Visitors who want to meet some of these playful creatures can interact and observe them in their natural habitat with the help of an expert guide.
-Combining an educational approach with a thrilling animal experience, here visitors can interact with dolphins being rehabilitated, sign up for a “Researcher for a Day” program to help with cognition studies, or go on a “Dolphin Encounter” swim.
-This waterfront facility is where visitors can spend a day of learning how to care for marine mammals through narrated behavior sessions and educational presentations.
+Combining an educational approach with a thrilling animal experience, visitors can interact with dolphins being rehabilitated, sign up for a “Researcher for a Day” program to help with cognition studies or go on a “Dolphin Encounter” swim.
+This waterfront facility is a top attraction in the Florida Keys, where visitors can spend a day learning how to care for marine mammals through narrated behavior sessions and educational presentations.

 Set on 870 square miles of a dramatic landscape of pristine watershed in Lakeland, Safari Wilderness Ranch is the perfect blend of ranch, safari and theme park, where hundreds of animals roam, and visitors can create memories that last a lifetime.
 In what feels like miles from civilization, the combination of open vistas and hundreds of grazing animals are highlighted by leafy bay trees and cypress domes.
 Experienced guides take visitors on a range of adventures, from a customized Vehicle Safari spotting eland, red lechwe, sitatunga, and springbok to a Kayak Safari to explore freshwater areas.
 For something truly unique, go on a Llama Trek or Camel Safari through the ranch’s various ecotypes, and you’ll feel like you’ve left Florida and stepped right into Africa.